aws-solutions-library-samples/guidance-for-incremental-data-exports-on-aws/README.md

 - Apache Iceberg is a table format geared for large-scale datasets stored in S3 that has features like rapid query performance, atomic commits, and concurrent writing abilities.
 It also supports time-travel to query the data at points in the past.
 You can learn more on [how Iceberg works](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-iceberg-how-it-works.html).

 - Amazon Athena is a serverless, interactive analytics service built on open-source frameworks, supporting open-table and file formats

-The typical way to setup your analytics using DynamoDB exports is to first initiate a one-time full export to generate a new Iceberg table, and then repeatedly perform incremental exports (each incremental time period can be as small as 15 minutes or as large as 24 hours) to update the Iceberg table with all the changes.
-The data processing is done using Spark jobs running at scale on EMR serverless.

 The following diagram shows the pipeline: